Divorce Attorney in Columbus

 For residents of Columbus, navigating a divorce can be a challenging and emotionally taxing process.
 Whether the divorce is contested or uncontested, involving disagreements over major issues like property division, child custody, and support arrangements, or if both parties agree on these matters, the process still requires careful attention to detail.

 In Columbus, the Franklin County Court of Common Pleas, Domestic Relations and Juvenile Branch, handles divorce cases.
-While the court provides resources and guidelines, having a knowledgeable attorney from Boller & Petty, LLC can make sure that all paperwork is correctly filed and that you meet all legal requirements.
+While the court provides resources and guidelines, having a knowledgeable attorney from Boller & Petty, LLC can help ensure that all paperwork is correctly filed and that you meet all legal requirements.
 This is crucial in all divorces, where any oversight can delay the process and increase stress.

 Preparing for Your Divorce Consultation